moq-wg/moq-charter/charter.md

 where the "end-to-end" keys are available to media sources and consumers, but not relays.
-Even when media is end-to-end encrypted, the relays can access metadata needed for caching (such as timestamp), making media forwarding decisions (such as drop or delay under congestion) and so on.
+Even when media is end-to-end encrypted, the relays can access metadata needed for caching (such as timestamp), making media forwarding decisions (such as drop or delay under congestion), and so on.
 Such media metadata will be authenticated and integrity-protected end-to-end.
 Mechanisms for establishing keys for these end-to-end protections are outside the scope of this group.